adi-dev-vikram/IoT-Device-Classification/README.md

 # IoT-Device-Classification
-model that predicts the type of iot devices
+model that predicts the type of iot devices.
+Thus, providing better visibility of the network.
 Will update soon...